Glossary of Concordium Terms#

 An invocable function of the smart contract that usually takes arguments.
 Each entrypoint has specific arguments.
 Entrypoints can be invoked to update the state of the smart contract as well as to view information about different parts of contract state.

-A time period consisting of multiple slots.
-An epoch is one hour on testnet and mainnet.
+A time period that is approximately one hour on testnet and mainnet.
 At the start of each epoch, a leadership election nonce is computed based on the block nonces of the previous epoch.
 The leadership election nonce is valid for the duration of the epoch.
+Each epoch has a nominal ending, and when a block is finalized after this nominal ending then epoch transition occurs.

 The first block in a chain.
 The genesis block establishes the starting state of the chain, before any transactions have occurred.